|Abbotsford||(604) 625-1150 / email@example.com||Send Inquiry|

-This course is designed to provide students with an overview of Canadian Business Law and an understanding of basic legal terminology.
-The major emphasis is on Contract Law since contracts are the foundation of all commercial transactions.
-Upon completion of this course, students will be able to distinguish and compare major philosophical basis for the legal system, understand the common law system (especially stare decisions), demonstrate a simple understanding of various types of private law, detail the basic elements of the Canadian Court System, learn and apply the case study method to various fact situations, and define various torts, defenses thereto and the remedies available.
+This course is designed to provide students with an overview of Canadian business law and an understanding of basic legal terminology.
+The major emphasis is on contract law since contracts are the foundation of all commercial transactions.
+Upon completion of this course, students will be able to distinguish and compare major philosophical bases for the legal system, understand the common law system (especially stare decisions), demonstrate a simple understanding of various types of private law, detail the basic elements of the Canadian court system, learn and apply the case study method to various fact situations, and define various torts, defences thereto and the remedies available.

 DSM 06: Introduction to Management (60 hours)

 This is an introduction to the basic characteristics of business and management concepts.
 Modern management theory and practice are studied through the review of management functions using a systems approach.
 The current issues of business ethics, environmental concerns, international management, women in management, and the political environment are reviewed.
 Specific management functions such as planning, organizing, motivating, controlling, and decision-making will be examined using the case study approach.
 The focus will be on analysis and decision-making.
 The student will examine the major stages in an organization’s evolution and the key decisions which arise at each stage.
 This course covers the nature of managerial concepts, managerial functions, and organizational structure with emphasis on current issues.